-Oversight of the Members' Code of Conduct, to ensure both compliance and the proper training of Members, rests with the Council's Standards Committee, which currently comprises twelve Members and has an independent Chair.
-Training on both the Code itself and the ethical principles behind it is provided to all newly elected Members of the Council as part of the standardised induction process.
+Oversight of the Members' Code of Conduct, to ensure both compliance and the proper training of Members, rests with the Council's new Standards Committee, which will comprise of 7 Members of the City Council who are advised by an Independent Person (yet to be appointed).
+A Parish Member would be co-opted on to the Committee if any complaint or matter related to a Parish Member.
+Training on both the Code itself and the ethical principles behind it is provided to all newly elected Members of the Council as part of the standardised induction process and it will also be available to all members of the Council to participate in.
 Further training for Members on particular relevant Standards issues is provided by way of follow-up sessions as issues arise.